betherworld/Bohnanza/README.md

      - If the VerificationPackage VerificationValue does not pass the lower nor the upper threshold, it is returned to the BeanPool.

    - When the VerificationPackage is returned to the BeanPool the vote and id of the Verifier is added to the VerificationList of the VerificationPackage.
 This enables the continuous tracking of how each Verifier voted.
-Finally, the Verifier encrypts the BeanBlock with his personal private key and together with the new public key, the VerificationPackage is thrown back into the BeanPool.
+Finally, the Verifier encrypts the BeanBlock with his personal public key and together with the new private key, the VerificationPackage is thrown back into the BeanPool.
+This Method guarantees that everytime a VerificationPackage enters the BeanPool it get's clearly certified by a unique key, thus insuring traceability.

 ## Definition of the BeanBlock